A mobile app prototype aimed at helping college students better organize their lives.

 In this phase, designers model (i.e., synthesize) research to seek patterns, define user goals, and create representations of research for the design team and stakeholders.

-In the Modeling Phase, designers create user personas, which are “composite archetypes based on behavior patterns” uncovered during research (Cooper 2014, 62).
-Put another way, a persona is a narrativized, shorthand explanation of research.
-At the core of personas are user goals with a focus on end goals, or what the users want to be able to do with the product.
+Designers do this by creating Personas, which are “composite archetypes based on behavior patterns” uncovered during research (Cooper 2014, 62).
+Put another way, a Persona is a narrativized, shorthand explanation of research that encapsulates behavior patterns seen during interviews.
+At the core of Personas are user goals with a focus on end goals, or what the users want to be able to do with the product.
 Personas are not only valuable for the design team (to stay focused on user goals), but help stakeholders and others in the business understand the logic behind the design team's decisions.

 With that said, let’s meet Patrick and Marsha: